-Charles E. Duross, James M. Koukios, Andreea R. Vasiliu, Margot G. Benedict, and Shruti Chandhok
+Charles E. Duross, James M. Koukios, Andreea R. Vasiliu, and Margot G. Benedict

 FCPA + Anti-Corruption, Investigations + White Collar Defense, Public Companies Counseling + Compliance, and Securities Enforcement